Leo's House of Thirst

 Wine isn’t just part of Asheville’s culture.
 It’s shaping the culture of this mountain city.
 Asheville has a number of distinguished wine bars to sip and savor.

 • Battery Park Book Exchange and Champagne Bar in the historic Grove Arcade pairs a beautiful bookstore setting with an extensive wine selection.
-This wine bar has been featured on Wine Enthusiast's list of "Top 20 Wine Bars in America."
-Live jazz music every Friday, Saturday and Sunday adds to the ambiance.
+This wine bar has been featured on Wine Enthusiast's list of "Best Champagne Bars in the US."
+Live jazz music runs Thursday–Saturday evenings and Sundays (times vary) to add to the ambiance.

 • The Weinhaus, in downtown has the distinction of being Asheville's oldest beer and wine store.
 Inside is the Cork and Keg Bar, which offers a variety of wine and beer by the glass as well as a selection of cheese plates and snacks.
 Cork and Keg maintains a busy schedule of live music throughout the year.

-• On the west side, Leo's House of Thirst is an intimate wine bar with a phenomenal seasonally fresh menu that can provide casual accompaniments to the wine list or a full dining experience.
+• On the west side, Leo's House of Thirst, a 2025 James Beard Semifinalist for Outstanding Wine and Other Beverages Program, is an intimate wine bar with a phenomenal seasonally fresh menu that can provide casual accompaniments to the wine list or a full dining experience.
 They serve natural wines by the glass, bottle, and on tap.
-All tap wine bottles are half off on Tuesdays.
+On Tuesdays, all tap wine bottles are $30 (half bottles $20).

 • At WALLS Wine Bar downtown, you can sip on wines from around the world while perusing the large-than-life landscape and wildlife photography by Benjamin Walls.
 There's also outdoor patio seating, which is perfect for people-watching when the weather's nice.